mahmoudparsian/data-algorithms-with-spark/code/bonus_chapters/pyspark_tutorial/README.md

 * Spark is a multi-language engine for executing data engineering, data science, and machine learning on single-node machines or clusters.

 * PySpark is the Python API for Spark.

+Note:

+* Assume that `%` is an operating system command prompt

 # Start PySpark